harshita2201301024/obsidian/Untitled 1.md

 7. API to submit TPM Request

 8. Look up for Use Case Type in GPU Request
-9. Look up for Model Type and Model in
+9. Look up for Model Type and Model in GPU Request
+10. API to submit GPU Request

+11. if Model type and Model are same